whit2333/hallc_replay/onlineGUI/README.md

 Compiling code
 ----------------------
-* In onlineGUI_v1.2.1 directory tyep: make
+* In onlineGUI_v1.2.1 directory type: make
 * executable "online" is created in the onlineGUI directory

 Documentation and Running the code